bmilne64/Climate-Analysis/README.md

-# sqlalchemy-challenge
+# Climate Analysis

 ### Part 1: Climate Analysis and Exploration

 In this project, I used Python and SQLAlchemy to perform basic climate analysis and data exploration of the climate database.

-First, I found the most recent date in the dataset and uised it to retrieve the previous 12 months of precipitation data by querying the 12 previous months of data.
+First, I found the most recent date in the dataset and used it to retrieve the previous 12 months of precipitation data by querying the 12 previous months of data.
 I loaded the query results into a Pandas DataFrame and plotted the results using the Dataframe plot method.

 Then I designed a query to calculate the total number of stations in the dataset, and a query to find the most active stations.
 Using the most active station id, I calculated the lowest, highest, and average temperatures.